threefoldfoundation/www_venturecreator/content/home/index.md

 <p>
-To establish a secure, decentralized digital financial ecosystem that provides safe and affordable micropayments, exchanges, and digital currency systems.
+To establish a secure, decentralized digital financial ecosystem that provides safe and affordable micropayments, exchanges, and digital currency systems for every  transactions.
 </p>